CamCove-Crichton/Whiskey-d_Away/README.md

 - I then moved onto getting the add_to_basket view to be able to get the data for the number of attendees, booking date and booking time slot from the form to be able to display the information in the basket view
 - Moved onto having the number of attendees input as a drop down input for a better UX
 - I then shuffled around the form inputs in the template and added some javascript to disable the input fields until the previous input field has a value for a better guided UX
+- The next step was to then implement the drop down for the number of attendees per group, to only display the maximum number of people allowed per group booking per tour experience

 ### Future Developments